Referencing other material in MLA

 In the in-text citation, cite the original source's author.
 Use the page number of the original source, not the page number of the book of readings.

-New Zealand Symphony Orchestra.
-Advertisement.
-New Zealand Listener 19 July 2008: 43.
-Print.
+Advertisement for New Zealand Symphony Orchestra.
+New Zealand Listener, 19 July 2008, p.43.

 Video and audio material

-Films and television programmes usually begin with the title, but if you want to emphasise the contributions of one person (e.g. the director) their name can appear before the title.
+There are a number of ways to cite film and audio.
+The order of elements depends on what you wish to emphasize (e.g. the show, the director, the performer).
+Films and television programmes usually begin with the title, but if you want to emphasise the contributions of one person (e.g. the director or actor) their name can appear before the title.

+King, Jonathon, director.
 Black Sheep.
-Dir.
-Jonathan King.
 New Zealand Film Commission, 2007.
-Film.

-Television programme order: episode title (in quotation marks; optional), programme title (italicised), network, broadcast date, medium.
+Television programme order: episode title (in quotation marks). programme title (italicised), creator/director/performer details (optional), season and episode numbers, network, broadcast date.

-Published music score order: composer, title of the work (italicised), year of composition, place of publication, name of the publisher, date of publication, publishing medium.
+Published music score order: composer, title of the work (italicised), year of composition, place of publication*, name of the publisher, date of publication.

 Photo, sculpture, or painting

-Order: artist, title of the work, medium, institution housing the work, city of the institution.
+Order: Artist.
+Title of the work (italicised).
+Date of composition, institution housing the work, city of the institution*.

 Brueghel, Pieter.
 The Tower of Babel.
-Oil on canvas.
-Kunsthistorisches Museum, Vienna.
+1563, Kunsthistorisches Museum, Vienna.

 A photograph (or a photograph of a work of art) taken from another source should also contain publication information about the source:

 Peryer, Peter.
 Dead Steer.
-Photograph.
 Chartwell Collection, Auckland Art Gallery Toi o Tamaki.
-Into the Light: A History of New Zealand Photography.
-By David Eggleton.
-Nelson: Craig Potton, 2006.
-130. Print.
+Into the Light: A History of New Zealand Photography, by David Eggleton, Craig Potton, 2006,p.
+130.

-Published interviews are referenced like books, but the interviewee's name is put first, followed by the interview title. and the name of the interviewer.
-If the interview does not have a title, use “Interview” (not italicised) in its place.
+Published interviews are referenced like books, but the interviewee's name is put first, followed by the interview title (in quotation marks) and the name of the interviewer.
+If the interview does not have a title, use "Interview by (the interviewer's name)" (not italicised) in its place.
+If the interview was found online, give the URL as location details.

 Interviews you have conducted yourself are referenced using the interviewee's name, the method of interviewing (personal interview, telephone interview, e-mail interview), and the date.